qiscus/qiscus-sdk-web-core/docs/index.md

 ### Get Participant List In Chat Room

-You can get participant list in Chat Room, you can get from `QiscusChatRoom`  object directly.
+You can get participants in Chat Room by calling this method `getRoomParticipants`.

-This example code you can retrieve from object `QiscusChatRoom`:

 ```
-qiscusChatRoom.participants
+qiscus.getRoomParticpants(roomUniqueId: String, offset: Number)
+    .then(function (response) {
+        // On success
+    })
+    .catch(function (error) {
+        // On failure
+    })
 ```

+Where:
+* `roomUniqueId`: are Room uniqueId, you can get this value in Room object with property of `unique_id`
+* `offset`: How many data to skip when getting room participants, this parameter usefull for doing pagination.
+By default it will be 0, and will return 100 participant for each call.

 ### Add Participant In Chat Room

-You can add more than a participant in Chat Room by calling this method `addParticipantsToGroup` you can pass multiple `userId` .
+You can add more than a participant in Chat Room by calling this method `addParticipantsToGroup` you can pass multiple `userId`.
 Once a participant success join the Chat Room, they get new Chat Room in their Chat Room list.

 ```
 qiscus.addParticipantsToGroup(roomId, userIds)